waynodiablo/Oystercard/boris_bikes.md

 The advantage is that we have the same interface.
 The disadvantage is that we have to make two method calls (that's a big one).

 There's a really good overview of [potential strategies you could use on StackOverflow](http://stackoverflow.com/questions/4470108/when-monkey-patching-a-method-can-you-call-the-overridden-method-from-the-new-i_).
-Try using `alias_method` and `prepend` (and maybe others) and discuss their advantages and disadvantages with other students and teachers.
+Try using `alias_method` and `prepend` (and maybe others) and discuss their advantages and disadvantages with other students and coaches.

 ## Exercises